Nilomiranda/d-til/README.md

         | - I learned this today.md
 ```

-## Allowed content
+## Forbidden/hidden content

-Check the file `constants.ts`.
-Use the variable `allowedFolderNames` to set an array of allowed folders that should be render in the application.
+Use the env var `VITE_FORBIDDEN_FOLDERS` to configure folders that should be excluded from being rendered
+in the content list.

+Names should be comma separated.

 ## Important notes